d-j-a-y/ArchiMusik/README.md

   -d DIRECTION, --direction DIRECTION
                         Mode direction : TtoB=1 (default) , BtoT=2 , RtoL=3 ,
                         LtoR=4
+  -s, --shapes          Do NOT care about shapes when active -t THRESHOLD, --threshold THRESHOLD
+                        Threshold value for adjusting image result ([5-250] -
+                        default: 60)
-  -n, --normalize       Do NOT normalize the shapes when active -v, --verbose         Enable debug output (default: off)
+  -n, --normalize       Do NOT normalize the shapes when active -f, --factorize       Do NOT factorize the areas when active -b, --largetohigh     Large areas produce hight frequencies sound -v, --verbose         Enable debug output (default: off)
 ```